fbpx

 • Attire: You wouldn’t show up to a professional office in workout clothes or a bathing suit.
 Appropriate Facebook profile photo attire should follow the same rules of decorum.
 You don’t have to wear a suit in your photo, but you should avoid any attire that could come off as unprofessional to a recruiter.
 It’s also important to style your hair in a professional manner and wear your glasses in a way that doesn’t obscure your eyes.

-• Background: The background of your Facebook profile photo shouldn’t draw anyone’s eye away from your face.
-Complicated backgrounds with dark shadows can confuse the eye and make you stand out less than you should.
+• Background: The background of your Facebook profile photo shouldn’t draw anyone’s eyes away from your face.
+Complicated backgrounds with dark shadows can compete with your face for attention and make you stand out less than you should.
 For the best result, try snapping a picture with a monotone background that won’t be so distracting from you, the focal point.

 Why is a good Facebook profile photo so important?